gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Our_Privacy_Opportunity/1_Society_runs_on_information_flows copy.md

 Create information flows within society, which in turn creates social good.
 Privacy is in service of this higher purpose, it is a subtopic.
 Privacy technology is not only about privacy, but it can also be used to prevent misinformation or inappropriate information flows.

-The promise of privacy-enhancing technologies: How can society accomplish its goals with lower risk, higher accuracy, faster speed, more aligned incentives than better than before through better information flows?
+The promise of privacy-enhancing technologies: How can society accomplish its goals with lower risk, higher accuracy, faster speed, more aligned incentives better than before through better information flows?
 This must be answered by entrepreneurs and companies.

 There is a balance between privacy and transparency that must be accounted for in the design of any appropriate information flow.